haskell/cabal/doc/cabal-project.rst

 Starting with Cabal 2.4, there is now a stanza ``source-repository-package`` for specifying packages stored in a remote version control system that cabal should consider during package retrieval.
-This allows use of a remote package in version control, rather than looking for a package in Hackage.
+This allows use of a package in a remote version control system, rather than looking for a package in Hackage.

 .. code-block:: cabal